akyriakop/SQL-Project---Udiddit-social-platform/README.md

   a.
 Allow new users to register:

-     i.
-Each username has to be unique
+     i.Each username has to be unique

-     ii.
-Usernames can be composed of at most 25 characters
+     ii.Usernames can be composed of at most 25 characters

      iii.
 Usernames can’t be empty